nanit/kubernetes-rabbitmq-cluster/README.md

 export RABBITMQ_DEFAULT_USER=username && \
 export RABBITMQ_DEFAULT_PASS=password && \
 export RABBITMQ_ERLANG_COOKIE=secret && \
+export RABBITMQ_EXPOSE_MANAGEMENT=TRUE && \
 export SUDO="" && \
 make deploy
 ```
 ## Usage:
+At the end of the installation you should have a rabbitmq service which you can use to connect to the cluster

 ## Verifying The Deployment: